Enabling Harmonized Scheduling

 For Veeam Backup for AWS to use the harmonization mechanism, there must be specified at least 2 different schedules: one schedule will control the regular creation of restore points, while another schedule will control the process of storing restore points.
-In terms of harmonized scheduling, Veeam Backup for AWS re-uses restore points created according to a more-frequent schedule (daily, weekly or monthly) to achieve the desired retention for less-frequent schedules (weekly, monthly and yearly).
-Each restore point is marked with a flag of the related schedule type: the (D) flag is used to mark restore points created daily, (W) — weekly, (M) — monthly, and (Y) — yearly.
+In terms of harmonized scheduling, Veeam Backup for AWS re-uses restore points created according to a more-frequent schedule (daily or weekly) to achieve the desired retention for less-frequent schedules (weekly and monthly).
+Each restore point is marked with a flag of the related schedule type: the (D) flag is used to mark restore points created daily, (W) — weekly, and (M) — monthly.
 Veeam Backup for AWS uses these flags to control the retention period for the created restore points.
 Once a flag of a less-frequent schedule is assigned to a restore point, this restore point can no longer be removed — it is kept for the period defined in the retention settings.
 When the specified retention period is over, the flag is unassigned from the restore point.
 If the restore point does not have any other flags assigned, it is removed according to the retention settings of a more-frequent schedule.

 Consider the following example.
 You want a backup policy to create cloud-native snapshots of your critical workloads 3 times a day, to keep 3 daily snapshots in the snapshot chain, and also to keep one of the created snapshots for 2 weeks.
 In this case, you create 2 schedules when configuring the backup policy settings — daily and weekly:

-- In the daily scheduling settings, you select hours and days when snapshots must be created (for example, 7:00 AM, 9:00 AM, and 11:00 AM; Working Days), and specify a number of daily restore points to retain (for example, 3).
+- In the daily scheduling settings, you select hours and days when snapshots will be created (for example, 7:00 AM, 9:00 AM, and 11:00 AM; Working Days), and specify a number of daily restore points to retain (for example, 3).